FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 - Leadership: Adds a skill tree requiring you to invest perks to be able to have more than one follower.
 - Quick Inventory: Allows easy and quick access to follower inventory.
-- Minimalistic Follower Framework: A minimal framework to facilitate multiple followers.
+- Nether’s Follower Framework: A  framework providing various options to manage and customize your followers.
 - Simple Outfit System: Allows setting outfits for followers.
 - Quick Mass Follower Commands Hotkey: Adds a hotkey to issue mass commands to your followers.